SebastianSosa/DR/README.md

 ## Deployment

-     Conda environment: XXX
+1. Export conda environment: environment_DR.yml

-     Run the script XXX to train the AI.
+3. Run the script XXX to train the AI.
 In the script, you can set the number of training rounds.

 ## Dependencies